TosbackCgusBridge-Bot/CGUs-versions/Care2/Privacy Policy.md

 Care2 offers a variety of newsletters.
 If you no longer wish to receive our newsletter and promotional communications, you may opt-out of receiving them by following the unsubscribe instructions included in each newsletter, or by going to your My Subscriptions page to change your subscription preferences.

-**Facebook Connect:**
+Facebook Connect:

 You can log in to our site using sign-in services such as Facebook Connect.
 These services will authenticate your identity and provide you the option to share certain personal information with us such as your name and email address to pre-populate our sign up form.
 Services like Facebook Connect give you the option to post information about your activities on this Web site to your profile page to share with others within your network.

-Links to 3rd **Party Sites:**
+Links to 3rd Party Sites:

 Our Site includes links to other Web sites whose privacy practices may differ from those of Care2.com.
 If you submit personal information to any of those sites, your information is governed by their privacy policies.
 We encourage you to carefully read the privacy policy of any Web site you visit.

 _Will Care2 disclose any of my personal information?_

 Care2 will share your personal information with third parties only in the ways that are described in this privacy policy.
-Please see the section above about ThePetitionsite to learn how your petition signature information is shared.
+Please see the section above about The Petition Site to learn how your petition signature information is shared.
 In certain situations, Care2 may be required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.
 Care2 will only disclose your personal information when we believe in good faith that disclosure is necessary to protect our rights, protect your safety or the safety of others, investigate fraud, or respond to a government request, such as to comply with a subpoena, or similar legal process, or to protect the rights or property of Care2, or as necessary to provide personalized Care2 member services.
 If Care2 is involved in a merger, acquisition, or sale of all or a portion of its assets, you will be notified via email and/or a prominent notice on our Web site of any change in ownership or uses of your personal information, as well as any choices you may have regarding your personal information.
 Care2 may also disclose your personal information, including name and contact information in some limited circumstances such as when you specifically opt to receive a 3rd party newsletter.
 We may also provide information to trusted partners who work on behalf of or with Care2 under confidentiality agreements.
 These companies may use your personal information to communicate with you about offers from Care2 and our marketing partners.
 However, these companies do not have any independent right to share this information or use for any other purposes other than to provide these services to us.
 If you do not want us to share your personal information with these companies, contact us through our Help Request Form.
 Under confidentiality agreements, Care2 may also match user information with third-party data.
 Also, Care2 does disclose aggregated user statistics (for example, _X% of our users are female_) in order to describe our services to prospective partners, advertisers, and other third parties, and for other lawful purposes.

+_Which categories of my personal information does Care2 disclose under the CCPA?_

+In the preceding twelve (12) months, Care2 has disclosed the following categories of personal information for a business purpose:
+\- Identifiers (biographical and contact information), such as your name, email address, date of birth, street address, zip code, and sometimes phone number.
+\- Professional or employment related information, such as your occupation and industry.
+\- Nonpublic education information, such as your education level.

+_Which categories of my personal information does Care2 sell under the CCPA?_

+In the preceding twelve (12) months, Care2 has sold the following categories of personal information for a business purpose:
+\- Identifiers (biographical and contact information), such as your name, email address, date of birth, street address, zip code, and sometimes phone number.
+\- Professional or employment related information, such as your occupation and industry.
+\- Nonpublic education information, such as your education level.

+We reserve the right to use, transfer, sell, and share aggregated, anonymous data for any legal business purpose.
+Such data does not include any personal information.
+The purposes may include analyzing usage trends or seeking compatible advertisers, sponsors, and customers.

+_How can I opt-out or opt-in to the sale of my personal information?_

+If you are 16 years of age or older, you have the right to direct us to not sell your personal information at any time (the "right to opt-out").
+We do not sell the personal information of consumers we actually know are less than 16 years of age, unless we receive affirmative authorization (the "right to opt-in") from either the consumer who is between 13 and 16 years of age, or the parent or guardian of a consumer less than 13 years of age.

+Consumers who opt-in to personal information sales may opt-out of future sales at any time.
+To exercise the right to opt-out, you (or your authorized representative) may submit a request to us by contacting Care2 support and asking to opt-out of personal information sales: Care2 Support Request Form.

+Once you make an opt-out request, we will wait at least twelve (12) months before asking you to reauthorize personal information sales.
+However, you may change your mind and opt back in to personal information sales at any time by contacting Care2 support and asking to opt-in to personal information sales: Care2 Support Request Form.

+_Will I be discriminated against for opting-out of the sale of my personal information?_

+We will not discriminate against you for exercising any of your CCPA rights.
+Unless permitted by the CCPA, we will not:
+\- Deny you goods or services.
+\- Charge you different prices or rates for goods or services, including through granting discounts or other benefits, or imposing penalties.
+\- Provide you a different level or quality of goods or services. or
+\- Suggest that you may receive a different price or rate for goods or services or a different level or quality of goods or services.

 _How do I change or delete my personal information?_